-My guess (and it's just a guess, I'm not a medical person) would be that the pain is related to erectile tissue in penis and that the removal of that tissue during vaginoplasty addresses the problem.
+My guess (and it's just a guess, I'm not a medical person) would be that the pain is related to erectile tissue in penis and that the removal of that tissue during vagInoplasty addresses the problem.

 I must say that our Transfeminine patients have not offered this complaint.
 I do have patient on estradiol who do desire erectile function.
 We try to balance or titrate Testosterone levels by attenuating Spironolactone or Estradiol to arrive a state of some preserved erectile function while maintaining estrogen effects as well.
 I have been treating transgendered patients since 1988 and I do not think any of my patients has offered this complaint.
 I will ask in the future.

-In fact this is not an uncommon issue in my cohort of trans feminine patients.
+February 16, 2022 Comment In fact this is not an uncommon issue in my cohort of trans feminine patients.
 Colleagues have postulated it may be due to tissue atrophy.
 I and colleagues have found that the application of a small amount of 1% testosterone cream to the area seems to help quite a bit.
 Of course you do have to warn the patient that there will be some systemic absorption, so start with a very small amount and titrate against clinical effect and unwanted androgenic effects.

-In my patients I see pain related to 2 different things.
+February 16, 2022 Comment In my patients I see pain related to 2 different things.
 One is the tissue on the penis is thinner.
 So if they use their penis they and their partners need to try different ways to touch.
 The other patients that have pain it is usually related to not having erections for a while and then having an erection.
 The penis is not having those 5-6 spontaneous erections while they sleep.
 They will then go to have an erection and that tissue usually causes pain that my patients refer to as feeling like broken glass.
 Usually after having several erections in a row it gets better.
 I just warn them about these possibilities.

-I have seen many hundreds of trans women and confess, similar to I have not encountered this as a complaint (other than a patient with Peyronie's disease or a penile fracture from trauma).
+February 17, 2022 Comment I have seen many hundreds of trans women and confess, similar to I have not encountered this as a complaint (other than a patient with Peyronle's disease or a penile fracture from trauma).
+February 17, 2022

 The transgender people under my surveillance do not complain about this matter.
 However, I confess that I never asked them about it.
 It is in my personal protocol from now.

-I do not see this frequently, but definitely do see it.
-My patients often request topical testosterone, but as mentioned by for the second sec a) A WPATH member reports a patient who reports feeling "brainwashed" into transition

-Have seen this a few times as I regularly ask about sexual health at follow up, I agree about the thoughts below about the atrophy and adjusting touch/sex with partners.
+February 22, 2022 Comment I do not see this frequently, but definitely do see it.
+My patients often request topical testosterone, but as mentioned by reluctant to do so because of systemic absorption.
+What I don't know is if the cause of the pain is from decreased blood flow leading to atrophy and scarring (akin to Peyronle's Disease) which may be managed by maintenance of blood flow from either more frequent erections or use of a PDE5 inhibitors, or from a direct hormonal issue which could be managed by topical testosterone.
+What confuses me is many of these transfemale patients still maintain detectable testosterone levels, while my hypogonadal cis-male patients do not complain of this.
+February 23, 2022 Comment Have seen this a few times as I regularly ask about sexual health at follow up.
+I agree about the thoughts below about the atrophy and adjusting touch/sex with partners.
 Some address this with causing daily erections (I liken this to dilating for post vaginoplasty) and have tried testosterone 1% once with some success.
+February 23, 2022 a) A WPATH member reports a patient who reports feeling "brainwashed" into transition